-5.3 Guarded-End Apparatus (Fig. 1), uses separately heated pipe sections at each end of the test section to accomplish the purposes of minimizing axial heat flow in the apparatus, of aiding in achieving uniform temperatures in the test section, and of extending these temperatures beyond the test section length so that all heat flow in the test section is in the radial direction.
+- 5.3 Guarded-End Apparatus (Fig. 1), uses separately heated pipe sections at each end of the test section to accomplish the purposes of minimizing axial heat flow in the apparatus, of aiding in achieving uniform temperatures in the test section, and of extending these temperatures beyond the test section length so that all heat flow in the test section is in the radial direction.
 Both test and guard section heaters shall be designed to achieve uniform temperatures over the length of each section.
-This typically requires the use of auxiliary heaters at the outside ends of single guards or the use of double guards.

-5.3.1 The length of the guard section (or the combined length of double guards) shall be sufficient to limit at each end of the test section the combined axial heat flow in both apparatus and specimen to less than 1% of the test section measured heat flow.
+This may require the use of auxiliary heaters at the outside ends of single guards or the use of double guards. - 5.3.1 The length of the guard section (or the combined length of double guards) shall be sufficient to limit at each end of the test section the combined axial heat flow in both apparatus and specimen to less than 1% of the test section measured heat flow.
 A guard section length of approximately 200 mm has been found satisfactory for apparatus of 88.9 mm (standard nominal 80-mm (3-in.) pipe size) when testing specimens that are essentially homogeneous, are only moderately nonisotropic, and are of a thickness not greater than the pipe diameter.
-Longer guard sections are usually required when testing thicker specimens or when the specimen possesses a high axial conductance.
+Longer guard sections may be required when testing thicker specimens or when the specimen possesses a high axial conductance. - 5.3.2 A gap shall be provided between the guards and the test section, and between each guard section if double-guarded, in both the heater pipe and the test pipe (except for small bridges necessary for structural support).
+It is highly desirable that all support bridges of high conductance be limited to the test pipe since any bridges in heater pipes or internal support members make it difficult or impossible to achieve uniform surface temperatures while at the same time minimizing end losses in the apparatus.
+Internal barriers shall be installed at each gap to minimize convection and radiation heat transfer between sections.